6502 Homebrew Projects

 After a few bug hunts, everything worked fine and I had an inexpensive SBC which could access inexpensive and plentiful printers and disk drives.
 The first test was the printer (devices 4 and 5), which worked without problem.
 There were a few issues with the disk drives (devices 8-11) but I ironed those out.

-Since the code is based on the original VIC-20 ROM, it adheres to the original API which means that you could probably use peripherals beyond just the printer and floppy disk drive (although I'm not certain what other peripherals there might have been).
+Since the base Kernal code is derived from the original VIC-20 ROM, it adheres to the original API which means that you could probably use peripherals beyond just the printer and floppy disk drive (although I'm not certain what other peripherals there might have been).
+I think there may have been a plotter.

 Expansion Board for 6502 SBC